abaybek/stanford-tensorflow-tutorials/README.md

 This repository contains code examples for the course CS 20: TensorFlow for Deep Learning Research. <br>
 It will be updated as the class progresses. <br>
 Detailed syllabus and lecture notes can be found [here](http://cs20.stanford.edu).<br>
-For this course, I use python3.6 and TensorFlow 1.4.1.
+For this course, I use python3.6 and TensorFlow 1.4.2.

+asdfsa

+as
+fd
+as
+df
+asd
+f

 For the code and notes of the previous year's course, please see the folder 2017 and the website https://web.stanford.edu/class/cs20si/2017